JDeep1234/QuantumEncrypted-Military-Wearable-System/README.md

     print("Serial connection was not established.
 Exiting the program.")
 ```

-## **_Securing faults induced in GPS module_**
+## **_Securing faults induced in GPS module - Quantum Superdense Coding Defense_**

-Here, we use the quantum communication protocol - [Superdense coding](https://medium.com/geekculture/understanding-superdense-coding-c10b42adecca) in order to encrypt the NMEA strings so that bad actors can't intercept them and decode easily, below given is the decryption script along with working demo
+Here, we use the revolutionary quantum communication protocol - [Superdense coding](https://medium.com/geekculture/understanding-superdense-coding-c10b42adecca) in order to encrypt the NMEA strings so that **enemy intelligence agencies and cyber warfare units can't intercept them and decode easily**.
+This **quantum algorithm creates unbreakable military communications** that are protected by the fundamental laws of physics, below given is the decryption script along with working demo.

+**This breakthrough implementation solves real-world military security challenges by providing quantum-grade encryption for battlefield communications.**

 https://github.com/BipinRajC/t1tan-strik3rs/assets/112572356/9520f66d-b617-4e5e-a7ac-515a52534ed7

-## _Code_
+## _Quantum Superdense Coding Decryption Algorithm_

 ```
 import numpy